 This feature is only available in self-hosted Pangolin instances.
+If you’re using Pangolin Cloud, you will need a Managed Self-hosted Node.

 Pangolin supports raw TCP and UDP traffic because Newt can pass anything through the tunnel.
-These resources can either be:
+In Pangolin Community Edition, ensure you have the flag enabled in the config file:

 1. Publically Proxied: Map the resource to a port on the host Pangolin server, so you can access the resource from <server-public-ip>:<mapped-port>.
 This is useful if you want to access the resource over the public internet, such as exposing a game server like Minecraft.